Priyadarshan Jadhav: Television

 He is well known for his skits in Fu Bai Fu, a Marathi standup comedy TV show on Zee Marathi and was also the winner of Fu Bai Fu: Naya Hai Yeh along with Vishakha Subhedar.
 He was also a part of Shejari Shejari Pakke Shejari on Zee Marathi.
 He made a special appearance in 51st episode of Dil Dosti Duniyadari as 'Dagadu' from Timepass 2.
-He also played the role of 'Rajabhau' (as young Dilip Prabhavalkar) in the Marathi television show Chuk Bhul Dyavi Ghyavi.
+He also played the role of 'Rajabhau' (as young Dilip Prabhavalkar) in the Marathi television show Chukbhul Dyavi Ghyavi.
 He also hosted the 2017 Marathi Zee Cine Awards alongside Sumeet Raghavan and also won the Best Supporting Actor Award for Halal in the same.